Sexual and Gender Based Misconduct Policy

 Factors to be considered in determining whether confidentiality should be maintained may include but are not limited to:

-(i) The increased risk that the alleged perpetrator will commit additional acts of sexual misconduct or other violence, such as:
+- The increased risk that the alleged will commit additional acts of sexual misconduct or other violence, such as:

-· whether there have been other sexual misconduct complaints about the same alleged perpetrator;
+- whether there have been other sexual misconduct complaints about the same alleged;

-· whether the alleged perpetrator has a history of arrests or records from a prior institution indicating a history of violence;
+- whether the alleged has a history of arrests or records from a prior institution indicating a history of violence;

-· whether the alleged perpetrator has threatened further sexual misconduct or other violence against the individual or others;
+- whether the alleged has threatened or discussed further sexual misconduct or other violence against the individual or others;

-(iv) whether the University possesses other means to obtain relevant evidence (e.g., security cameras, information known to University personnel, or physical evidence).
+- whether the University possesses other means to obtain relevant evidence (e.g., security cameras, information known by University personnel, or physical evidence).

 (E) Evaluating Requests for Confidentiality in Sexual or Gender Based Misconduct Cases